Turning Tabular Foundation Models into Graph Foundation Models: Implementation details

-For the GNN backbone within PEARL, our implementation is based on the GraphLand implementation~\citep{GraphLand}.
-However, we remove layer normalization and residual connections, based on preliminary experiments that showed improved results without these components.
+\paragraph{PEARL and SF} For Laplacian positional encodings (LapPE), we set the dimension to $k = 14$ so that the total number of structure-based features (specifically, LapPE, degree, and PageRank) is $16$.
+For the GNN backbone within PEARL, we use a 3-layer GCN with GELU activations, hidden dimension $512$ and output dimension $16$.
+However, we do not use layer normalization and residual connections, based on preliminary experiments that showed improved results without these components.
+In PEARL, we average GNN embeddings over 8 random inputs.

 For the in-context learning experiments, we utilize a randomly initialized PEARL model whose weights are shared across all datasets.
-Interestingly, even without explicit training, this untrained PEARL model still produces useful representations for some datasets, as demonstrated in our ablation studies (\Cref{sec:ablation}).
-For the finetuning experiments, we jointly finetune PEARL and the TabPFNv2 backbone.
+Interestingly, even without explicit training, this untrained PEARL model still produces useful representations for some datasets, as demonstrated in our ablation studies (Section~\ref{sec:ablation}).
+For the finetuning experiments, we jointly finetune PEARL and the TFM backbone.